kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 pod on a given node, while waiting for the preemption.
 The decision could be changed later so it didn't have to be a final decision, but it was describing the "current plan of record".

-If we put more components into the picture (e.g. ClusterAutoscaler and Karpenter), we effectively get a more complex state machine, with the following states:
+If we add the case of delayed binding, we effectively get a state machine with the following states:

 1. pending pod
-2. pod proposed to node (by external component) [not approved by scheduler]
-3. pod nominated to node (based on external proposal) and waiting for node (e.g. being created & ready)
-4. pod nominated to node and waiting for preemption
+2. pod nominated to node and waiting for preemption
-5. pod allocated to node and waiting for binding
+3. pod allocated to node and waiting for binding
-6. pod bound
+4. pod bound

-The important part is that if we decide to use `NominatedNodeName` to store all that information, we're effectively losing the ability to distinguish between those states.
+The important part is that if we decide to use `NominatedNodeName` to store information for both (2) and (3), we're effectively losing the ability to distinguish between those states.

 We may argue that as long as the decision was made by the scheduler, the exact reason and state probably isn't that important - the content of `NominatedNodeName` can be interpreted as "current plan of record for this pod from scheduler perspective".

-But the `pod proposed to node` state is visibly different.
-In particular external components may overallocate the pods on the node, those pods may not match scheduling constraints etc.
-We can't claim that it's a current plan of record of the scheduler.
-It's a hint that we want scheduler to take into account.

-In other words, from state machine perspective, there is visible difference in who sets the `NominatedNodeName`.
-If it was scheduler, it may mean that there is already ongoing preemption.
-If it was an external component, it's just a hint that may even be ignored.
-However, if we look from consumption point of view - these are effectively the same.
+If we look from consumption point of view - these are effectively the same.
 We want to expose the information, that as of now a given node is considered as a potential placement for a given pod.
 It may change, but for now that's what considered.

-Eventually, we may introduce some state machine, where external components could also approve schedulers decisions by exposing these states more concretely via the API.
-But we will be able to achieve it in an additive way by exposing the information about the state.

-However, we don't need this state machine now, so we just introduce the following rules:
+On top of the simple state machine above we introduce the following rules:
-- Any component can set `NominatedNodeName` if it is currently unset.
 - Scheduler is allowed to overwrite `NominatedNodeName` at any time in case of preemption or the beginning of the binding cycle.
-- No external components can overwrite `NominatedNodeName` set by a different component.
+- No external components are expected to overwrite `NominatedNodeName` set by the scheduler (although technically there are no guardrails).
-- If `NominatedNodeName` is set, the component who set it is responsible for updating or clearing it if its plans were changed (using PUT or APPLY to ensure it won't conflict with potential update from scheduler) to reflect the new hint.

 Moreover:
 - Regardless of who set `NominatedNodeName`, its readers should always take that into consideration (e.g. ClusterAutoscaler or Karpenter when trying to scale down nodes).
-- In case of faulty components (e.g. overallocation the nodes), these decisions will simply be rejected by the scheduler (although the `NominatedNodeName` will remain set for the unschedulability period).
+- In case of faulty components (e.g. overallocation of nodes), these decisions will simply be rejected by the scheduler (and the `NominatedNodeName` will be cleared before moving the rejected pod to unschedulable).

 #### Increasing the load to kube-apiserver